zhihui-l/chatbot/README.md

 7. Start the backend server by running the command `node index.js` in the backend directory.
 8. Navifate into the `frontend` folder `cd frontend`
 9. Install the dependencies ``npm install``
-10. Start the local server by running the command `npm run dev` in the `frontend` directory.
+10. Start the local server by running the command `npm start` in the `frontend` directory.
 11. Access the application in your web browser.